pippim/pippim.github.io/mt.md

 maximum number of timers (alarms) you will be using.
 The window on the left greets you the very first time you run Multi-Timer.

-Although chances are you will never need more than
+Chances are you will never need more than
-10 consecutive timers, you can can define up to 40 if your screen size permits that many.
+10 consecutive timers.
+However, you can can define up to 40 if, your screen size permits that many.

 Once the maximum number of timers is set, you cannot change it.
 Your only recourse is to remove the configuration file,